wileyyugioh/zotmoov/docs/SETTINGS_INFO.md

 <img src="../res/Image3.png" width="300"/>

-When this button is clicked, the last modified file in the Source Folder will be attached to the selected item.
+When this button is clicked, the last modified file in the Source Folder with an allowed file extension will be attached to the selected item.

 ## File Behavior